HOME

 and the mountains north of Innsbruck, the Nordkette.

 In 2006 Richard Wall commissioned a personalized stamp on behalf of the American alumni of the Jesuit school in Innsbruck, the Canisianum, a seminary named in honor of St. Peter Canisius.
 The National Socialists forced the school to close in 1938 and it did not reopen until 1945.
 Its roots go back to 1569 when the Nikolaihaus, founded by Fr.
 Nikolaus de Lanoy, SJ, served as a residence for poor students at the Jesuit College.
-When Kaiser Leopold I founded the University of Innsbruck in 1669, it became a residence for theology students.
-Even after the Suppression it continued under the leadership of a former Jesuit.
+When Kaiser Leopold I founded the University of Innsbruck in 1669, the Nikolaihaus became a residence for theology students at the University.
+Even after the Suppression the house continued under the leadership of a former Jesuit.
 In 1857 the restored Catholic Theological Faculty was entrusted to the Jesuits and the Nikolaihaus once more became a residence for theological students.
-In 1910/11 it achieved independence and moved to new quarters.
+In 1910-1911 it achieved independence and moved to new quarters.
 Since 2006 the Collegium Canisianum has received a new mission as an International Theological College for postgraduate, specialist and continuing education purposes.
 Also featured on the stamp is the motto of the school: Cor Unum et Anima Una (One Heart and One Soul).
-More

 The Aloisianum, Linz